commercetools/commercetools-docs-kit/.changeset/green-cycles-own.md

 '@commercetools-docs/gatsby-theme-docs': minor
 ---

-Allow to render a global notification using the [override](https://commercetools-docs-kit.vercel.app/documentation/configuration/overrides) feature for the `global-notification.js` file.
+Allow to render a global notification to all pages of the website.
+Configure it via the `globalNotification` option of the Gatsby theme.